niplav/site/persuasion.md

 * __No One-Shotting__: Persuasion is not wildly superhuman, needs to be gradual, e.g. no ten words that convince someone to commit suicide.
 	* There are at least two different variants of superpersuasion, which form two ends of a spectrum:
 		* *Recognizable Persuasion*: AI systems build trust with users or developers, are charming and charismatic, report information selectively &c, only to use that trust later to subvert safeguards.
 		* *Adversarial Examples*: Human brains could have [adversarial inputs](https://en.wikipedia.org/wiki/Adversarial_input) similar to [optical illusions](https://en.wikipedia.org/wiki/Optical_Illusion) but for more general cognitive functions, which circumvent specific parts of the brain and cause others to be activated more than normally.
 If those exist, they could allow for a fast and potentially complete circumvention of conscious processing.
+(Indeed, humans can [already subconsciously detect adversarial noise](https://deepmind.google/discover/blog/images-altered-to-trick-machine-vision-can-influence-humans-too/).)

 Some Ideas for Interventions
 ----------------------------